carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-installing-minion-pro-fonts.md

 Thanks!
 Very clear!
 Some people might also need to unzip the opticals file (I think).
-Oh, for the mac it&#8217;s &#8220;- &#8211; enable&#8221; (there two dashes there).
+Oh, for the mac it's "- -- enable" (there two dashes there).

 Date: 2009-09-15 13:03:58 UTC

 Author: lydia

 I am more or less a Latex noob and am not that familiar to working with the terminal.
 I use mac os x.
-I managed to do the copying but when I try to do the mtexlsr (what&#8217;s that for anyways?) it echoes command not found, the same with udpmap-sys.
+I managed to do the copying but when I try to do the mtexlsr (what's that for anyways?) it echoes command not found, the same with udpmap-sys.
 thx for your help!

 Date: 2009-12-22 11:39:17 UTC